Blue cod: In a human context

 Rāwaru was a valued traditional food for Māori who lived in the South Island, where the fish is more abundant.
 Heads of rāwaru (P. colias, blue cod) were often given back to the sea as offerings to the god Maru before Māori return from fishing.

 The fish was an important species to early European settlers in New Zealand as a food source, and by the 1910s became even more popular in Australia, leading to the growth of the blue cod fishing industry in Southland.

 History of the name

-Blue cod (P. colias) is not a cod.
+Blue cod is not a cod.
 The use of blue cod can date back to the time of Captain Cook.
 Some early writers listed them as coal-fish which derived from unrelated European fish.
 However, this name is so widely used in New Zealand that it is unlikely to be changed.